Skip to content

 Many authors aren’t aware of all the steps involved publishing a book, because traditional publishing takes care of it all.
 When self-publishing, authors have to handle everything themselves.
 So many ask: Why is proofreading important?
 Proofreading is an essential step in the publishing process, the last quality check before a book is sent out to readers.
 So let’s explore why proofreading is important for self-publishing authors.
 What is proofreading?
 Proofreading is the last step before publishing your book.
 As a final quality check, proofreading looks for spelling errors, missing or incorrect punctuation, repetition (‘the the’), formatting mistakes, formatting inconsistencies, spelling… Read More »Why is proofreading important for self-published authors?

-Writing prompts for romance stories set in spring
+Romantic writing prompts set in spring

 Query letter samples for fantasy novels